-The Commodores finished the season with a humbling 2-9 record.
-Vanderbilt defeated the University of Richmond and Duke University.
-The Dores suffered a 38-0 loss to the Vols, while also taking a close 9-12 loss to the Tide of Alabama.
-Besides the four SEC teams, MT will have a chance to redeem their pride with a home rematch against the Mean Green of North Texas.
-The Blue Raiders lost to the Green last season and also crushed any chance of a trip to New Orleans for a bowl game, even with a finishing record of 8-3.
-North Texas wrapped up the season in New Orleans with a huge loss to Colorado State University and a 5-7 record. ◆ Continued from 16 in only his sophomore season.
-Miami quarterback Ken Dorsey also has a legitimate shot at the freesboro's also has a legitimate shot at the award.
+(Top left) Lady Raider senior Jamie Thomatis, right, led the women's Heisman: Hicks, coach place emphasis on team success in addition to individual Continued from 14 including last season's runner-up Rex Grossman.
+The Florida quarterback threw for 3,896 yards and 34 touchdowns in only his sophomore season.
+Miami quarterback Ken Dorsey also has a legitimate shot at the award.
 He has thrown for 5,448 yards and 49 touchdowns in three years with the Hurricanes.
 MT's tough schedule could pose a problem for Hicks in his march for the Heisman.
 The Blue Raiders play their first three games on the road against Southeastern Conference opponents.
 Hicks needs to excel in these games to have a legitimate shot at the Heisman.
 The Blue Raiders' showdown with Tennessee will pit Hicks against Casey Clausen, another Heisman candidate.
 Hicks has performed well against SEC opponents.
 Last season, he racked up 203 yards and scored 4 touchdowns in MT's win over Vanderbilt.
 Hicks also rushed for 134 yards against Louisiana State University.
 Hicks realizes the importance of the first games, but is more focused on his team and their performance.
-"Certainly, those first few games are important, but I'm only going to do as well as my team does," Hicks told Murfreesboro's Daily News Journal in April.
+Of fensive Player of the Year in 2001, "Certainly, those first few games are important, but I'm only going to do as well as my team does," Hicks told Murfreesboro's Daily News Journal in April.
 "It's not about me.
-It's about our
+It's about our team.

-Dwone Hicks team.
 People will look at how I do, but I'm more concerned about what we do as a team.
 That's No. 1."
-Heisman: Team success important, coach says The team's performance is equally as important as Hicks' performance this season.
-Heisman candidates typically have not won when their team has lost more than two games in a season.
+The team performance is equally as important as Hicks' performance this season.
+Heisman candidates have typically not won when their team has lost more than two games in a season.
 Therefore, the Blue Raiders' record will play into Hicks' chances as much as his total rushing yards.
 "I think that the first thing that helps is team," said head coach Andy McCollum.
-"I think that the more success that the team has, the better opportunity it would be for Chicken Parmigiana Dwone, and the better our team is, the better it is for Dwone to have a great year."
-Hicks holds five MT rushing records, was named Sun Belt Offensive Player of the Year in 2001, was a Doak Walker Award candidate last season, posted backto-back, 1,000-yard rushing seasons, rushed for 1,143 yards and scored 20 touchdowns last season.
-The offensive line has opened the holes for Hicks to rush through while racking up these accomplishments.
-The line must continue to create openings for Hicks to stand a chance at winning the Heisman.
-McCollum says the entire offensive line from last season will return for 2002 and younger guys have been added for depth.
-Hicks saw limited action in MT's Blue-White Spring Scrimmage.
-He only received 2 carries and rushed for 8 yards.
-The Blue Raiders begin the regular season Aug.
-31 against the University of Alabama. ◆ Fettucini Alfredo Chicken Marsala
+"I think that the more success that the team has, the better opportunity it would be for Dwone, and the better our team is, the better it is for Dwone to have a great year."
+Hicks holds five MT rushing records, was named Sun Belt Player of the Year in 2001, was a Doak W a l k e r Award candidate last season, posted back-toback, 1,000yard rushing